AltronMaxX/reVC/README.md

 Microsoft recently discontinued its downloads of the DX9 SDK.
 You can download an archived version here: https://archive.org/details/dxsdk_jun10

-**If you choose OpenAL on Windows** You must read [Running OpenAL build on Windows](https://github.com/AlteonMaxX/reVC/wiki/Running-OpenAL-build-on-Windows).
+**If you choose OpenAL on Windows** You must read [Running OpenAL build on Windows](https://github.com/AltronMaxX/reVC/wiki/Running-OpenAL-build-on-Windows).
 </details>

 > :information_source: premake has an `--lto` option if you want the project to be compiled with Link Time Optimization.

 > :information_source: There are various settings in [config.h](https://github.com/AltronMaxX/reVC/tree/miami/src/core/config.h), you may want to take a look there.

-> :information_source: reVC uses completely homebrew RenderWare-replacement rendering engine; [librw](https://github.com/aap/librw/). librw is included as a submodule, but you also can use LIBRW enviorenment variable to specify path to your own librw.
+> :information_source: reVC uses completely homebrew RenderWare-replacement rendering engine; [librw](https://github.com/aap/librw/). librw is included as a submodule, but you also can use LIBRW environment variable to specify path to your own librw.

 If you feel the need, you can also use CodeWarrior 7 to compile reVC using the supplied codewarrior/reVC.mcp project - this requires the original RW34 libraries, and the DX8 SDK.
 The build is unstable compared to the MSVC builds though, and is mostly meant to serve as a reference.

 ## Contributing
 As long as it's not linux/cross-platform skeleton/compatibility layer, all of the code on the repo that's not behind a preprocessor condition(like FIX_BUGS) are **completely** reversed code from original binaries.

-We **don't** accept custom codes, as long as it's not wrapped via preprocessor conditions, or it's linux/cross-platform skeleton/compatibility layer.
+~~We **don't** accept custom codes, as long as it's not wrapped via preprocessor conditions, or it's linux/cross-platform skeleton/compatibility layer.~~

 We accept only these kinds of PRs;

-- A new feature that exists in at least one Vice City release or supported platform variant
+- A new feature ~~that exists in at least one Vice City release or supported platform variant~~
 - Game, UI or UX bug fixes (if it's a fix to original code, it should be behind FIX_BUGS)
 - Platform-specific and/or unused code that's not been reversed yet
 - Makes reversed code more understandable/accurate, as in "which code would produce this assembly".